-The Fund's investments in foreign securities may also be subject to foreign currency risk, the risk of negative foreign currency rate fluctuations, which may cause the value of securities denominated in such foreign currency (or other instruments through which the Fund may have exposure to foreign currencies) to decline in value.
+The Fund or the Investment Adviser may determine not to invest in, or may limit its overall investment in, a particular issuer, country or geographic region due to, among other things, heightened risks regarding sanctions, repatriation restrictions, confiscation of assets and property, expropriation or nationalization.
+Such actions may increase the Fund's (except the Goldman Sachs Small Cap Core Equity ETF) tracking error relative to its Index.
+In addition, the Fund's investments in foreign securities may also be subject to foreign currency risk, as described above, the risk of negative foreign currency rate fluctuations, which may cause the value of securities denominated in such foreign currency (or other instruments through which the Fund may have exposure to foreign currencies) to decline in value.
 Currency exchange rates may fluctuate significantly over short periods of time.
 Foreign risks will normally be greatest when the Fund invests in securities of issuers located in emerging countries.
 For more information about these risks, see Appendix A.